What information the consignment note must contain, who has to complete each part and when it has to be completed.

 You are confirming that you are collecting the waste from the premises listed in A2, and taking it directly to the destination listed in A3.
 The note is only valid for the journey shown.

 By completing part C the carrier is doing 2 things.
 They are:

 - confirming they have checked the details provided by the producer or holder in parts A and B

 - entering their own details

 The note is valid only for the carrier company using the specific vehicle indicated on the note.

 If more than one carrier or vehicle is used you should use a carrier schedule.
-Telephone 03708 506 506 (see call charges) for more information.
+Contact the Environment Agency for more information.

 Multiple collection details (where relevant)